Frequently Asked Questions

 Does Roxanne’s House provide shelter to abused children?

 No. Roxanne’s House provides counseling and support for abused children while CPS or the criminal justice system investigates their case.
 Roxanne’s House is not a shelter for abused children.
-However, abused children can receive shelter from the Greater San Marcos Youth Council.
 If a non-offending parent accompanies the abused child, they can receive safe shelter at the HCWC Shelter.

 Does HCWC need volunteers?